 Did you used to be named Nyaya Health?

 Yes.
-We officially changed our name publicly on March 18th, 2014 from Nyaya Health to Possible.
+We changed our name on March 18, 2014 from Nyaya Health to Possible.

 If you receive a donation receipt or official communications from us, it may say “Nyaya Health, doing business as Possible.”
-This does not impact our tax-exempt status, and all donations are still tax deductible.
+All donations are still tax deductible.

 Why did you change your name?

 We wanted a name that reflected the global challenges and possibility, from the foothills of the Himalayas to the streets of New York.

 In 2006, in some of the most remote regions of rural Nepal, many people lived without a single clinician.
 This was a time where the far West experienced a growing AIDS epidemic and poor healthcare infrastructure exacerbated by the political unrest that had devastated these parts.